simenhn/P4Fys4150/README.md

-# P4Fys4150

-make with g++ main.cpp MonteCarlo.cpp IsingModel.cpp Lattice.cpp -o ising_sim -O2
-run with ./ising_sim
+# 2D Ising Model — Metropolis Monte Carlo (FYS4150 Project 4)

-This project implements the **2D Ising model** using the **Metropolis Monte Carlo algorithm**, including:
+This project implements the two-dimensional Ising model using the Metropolis Monte Carlo algorithm in C++ (C++17).
+It includes burn-in analysis, energy distributions, finite-size phase transition behaviour, and OpenMP parallelisation.
+Python is used for plotting and post-processing.

+---

+## Features

+- Metropolis Monte Carlo sampling
 - Burn-in and equilibration analysis
-- Energy time-series sampling
+- Energy time-series and running mean measurements
-- Probability density estimation via histograms
+- Normalised histogram estimation of the energy distribution
+- Finite-size phase transition study
-- Parallelisation with OpenMP
+- Parallel simulations using OpenMP
-- Python scripts for plotting and analysis
+- Python scripts for plotting and data analysis
+- Modular object-oriented C++ structure

+## Building and Running the Project

+### Build all executables
+make

+### Run the different simulations

+Validate the analytical 2×2 case: make run_validation

+Energy histogram simulation:
+make run_hist

+Burn-in and equilibration analysis: make run_spins

+Parallel OpenMP benchmark:
+make run_parallel

+Phase-transition scan:
+make run_phase

+---
 All physical and numerical components are implemented in **C++17** with a modular object-oriented structure.
 ## **macOS (Intel / Apple Silicon)**